byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<gingeropolous>** honestly, i can't get the argument, so i just gotta watch this from afar. good luck everyone!
 **\<fluffypony>** midipoet: even if they do, they will be out-competed by manufacturers spinning up boards with 36x embedded GPUs or whatever
 **\<fluffypony>** at ~some high marketcap it becomes feasible to do so
-**\<xmrmatterbridge> \<learninandlurkin>** In the interest of adding some structure to the debate/meeting, might it be a good idea if the RandomX folks can describe the state of RandomX, their own detailed opinions, maybe how close to audit-ready it is.
+**\<btrmatterbridge> \<learninandlurkin>** In the interest of adding some structure to the debate/meeting, might it be a good idea if the RandomX folks can describe the state of RandomX, their own detailed opinions, maybe how close to audit-ready it is.
 Then everyone else can comment upon that and work from there?
 **\<ArticMine>** fluffypony At a high enough marketcap ASIC become competitive with RandomX I agree with that. the real question is by how much
 **\<rbrunner>** Yes, a state summary would be really nice
 **\<hyc>** tevador?